by The Teacher

 New Jersey, USA

 Another year as a junior high teacher in New Jersey was coming to an end.
-The morning ceremony for the eighth grade graduates was about to begin.
+The ceremony for the eighth-grade graduates was about to begin.
 There’s always a feeling of accomplishment at this time.
-You also hope that the students will look back and realize how much they learned and that they’ll be successful in high school.
+You hope that the students will look back and realize how much they learned, and that they’ll be successful in high school.

 I headed towards the gymnasium ceremony and decided to stop by the room where I teach American history to pick up a few items I wanted to bring home.

 When I glanced at the podium in the room, I saw a sheet of paper and began reading.
-It was a note from an eighth grader addressed to me about 500 words long.
+It was a note addressed to me from an eighth grader.
+It was about 500 words long.
 I could not believe what I was reading.

-This quiet young lady had written to express her gratitude for the positive affect I had on her life, both emotionally and academically.
-She wrote about the tough time she initially had in class and how I was able to make learning enjoyable, make her laugh, and give her confidence that she would do well in high school.
+This quiet young lady had written to express her gratitude for the positive effect I had on her life both emotionally and academically.
+She wrote about the tough time she’d had in class initially and how I made learning enjoyable, made her laugh, and gave her confidence that she would do well in high school.

-This student changed my life forever by her act of appreciation and kindness.
-I still don’t receive many notes of thanks from parents and students, but I don’t need to.
-In June of 2002, I received a note of gratitude from a young lady telling me that I had made a difference.
+This student changed my life forever through her act of appreciation and kindness.
+I don’t receive many notes of thanks from parents and students, but I don’t need to.
+In June of 2002, I received a note of gratitude from a young lady telling me I had made a difference.

 Her reply brought tears to my eyes.
 I hope you (and she) won’t mind me repeating it: “i would actually like to apologize for being the bad kid in class so many years ago….u was a great teacher surprisingly many of the things i learned in ur class im teaching my kids today….u inspired my love for writing when u told me to write my feelings down & start my first journal in 6th grade….for everything u’ve done….i wanna thank u for being such an awesome teacher”